HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 Find your best options in less than 2 minutes

 When it comes to homeowners insurance, not all policies are created equal.
-Two of the most common options — the HO-3 (Special Form) and the HO-5 (Comprehensive Form) — might look similar on the surface, but there are meaningful differences that could cost you thousands of dollars at claim time.
+Two of the most common options, the HO-3 (Special Form) and the HO-5 (Comprehensive Form), might look similar on the surface, but the differences could cost you thousands of dollars at claim time.
+With home insurance premiums rising for a fifth straight year in 2026, choosing the right policy form has never been more important.

-In this guide, we break down exactly how each policy works, what they cover (and don't cover), how much more HO-5 costs, and who should seriously consider upgrading.
+In this guide, we break down exactly how each policy works, what they cover (and don't cover), how much more HO-5 costs in 2026, and who should seriously consider upgrading.
 Whether you're buying a new policy or reviewing your existing one, understanding the HO-3 vs HO-5 difference could help you avoid a costly coverage gap.

 Key Pinch Points